 Visit Our Distillery

 Zoetropolis is a cinema stillhouse that offers the option to eat, drink and watch at our theatre.
-Our distillery will begin tours during the summer of 2018.
+Our distillery will begin tours in the fall/winter of 2018.

 Take a Tour

 Distillery Tours will soon be available to the public and will feature talks on our first spirit release, Silver Rum.
 Join us as we walk you through the history of Rum and Rum production.
 The tour will feature our unique equipment with an upfront look at the distilling process from fermentation to distillation.
 After the distillery talk, the tours will end with a tasting of our spirits for your enjoyment.

 Nate Boring is the distiller for Zoetropolis Cinema Stillhouse and he exudes the essence of a born maker and doer.
 Nate has always been an artist and creative person from his college years focusing on fine art metalsmithing to careers in architectural blacksmithing and Art education.
 A highly motivated and playful curiosity for spirit making originated from his experimentation with homebrewing many years ago.
 Pairing his artistic versatility and palate made Nate’s transition to distiller an exciting one.
 When he first tasted his very own spirits, he was thrilled about the possibilities.
 We can’t wait for you to try your first sip at our new Cinema Stillhouse.

 Rum was the quintessential spirit of early America but lost much of the market share to whiskeys which could be grown with the grains that were more readily available than the molasses that were used to make rum.
 The popularity of whiskey remained until World War II when it exploded in popularity.